Shepard Energy Centre

 The Shepard Energy Centre is a combined cycle power plant located on the east side of Calgary, Alberta.
-Powered by two gas turbine generators, with two HRSGs capturing the waste heat from the exhaust-gases and producing steam for a single steam turbine.
+It is powered by two gas turbine generators, with two HRSGs capturing the waste heat from the exhaust-gases and producing steam for a single steam turbine.

 ENMAX claims the Shepard Energy Centre emits less than half of the carbon dioxide per MW compared to traditional coal power-plants.

 History

 The project was announced by Enmax in 2007.
 Construction began in fall of 2011.
 The plant was announced fully operational on March 11, 2015.

 Cost

 The plant reportedly cost $1.4 billion.
 In late 2012 it was announced that 50 percent ownership would be bought by Capital Power Corporation of Edmonton, for $860 million.